The Ultimate Guide to Surfing in Carlsbad

 Talking of those breaks…there’s a good variety in these parts.
 The majority of the shore is taken by unremarkable but decent beach breaks.
 They link up as you go from Tamarack to Oceanside in the north.
 South of the town is a speckling of reefs and artificial jetties, which is where the true quality of surfing in Carlsbad.

 Another thing that’s going for this speck on the North County map is its location.
-San Diego locals go through one hell of a summer drought with waves from June to August.
+San Diego locals can suffer a bit of a summer drought from June to August.
 Not so in Carlsbad, where the dominant southerly pulses from the Equator work their magic even when the mercury is high.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!